Ethra8/english-grows/README.md

 - [X] 21. **MUST:** Each **order is automatically linked to the authenticated user** making it.
 - [x] 22. **SHOULD:** Each user's email is stored in an email list, to easen up future emailing campaigns.
 - [X] 23. **MUST:** I want to be able to **store data in admin from company contact requests**, so that I can easily rewiew company requests, and have their contact emails, name, company name, and request secured and handy.
-- [X] 24. **SHOULD:** I want to be able to edit and delete existing services directly from the site, without having to access the lesser user-friendly admin panel.
+- [X] 24. **SHOULD:** I want to be able to **edit and delete existing services directly from the site**, without having to access the lesser user-friendly admin panel.

 N.B.: FUTURE FEATURES or 'WISHES' stated in [Future Features](#future-features)